 Proteins with riced cauliflower

 You will prepare scrambled egg in wok plus another source of protein.
-I use shrimps or prawns.
+I use shrimp or prawns.
 You can use chicken or mushrooms and tofu for vegetarian version or something else that you like.

 Soy sauce and oyster sauce in keto recipes